 Do I need to highlight the obvious consequences from that scenario?
 What if the practitioner had explained the nature of preferences as categories, explained to the team that people don’t behave in a certain way because of their preferences and that there are no good or bad types?
 What if he had he simply pointed out the gifts that someone with ENFJ preferences might bring to a primarily ISTJ technology team?

 Type experts have been writing about the differences between type and trait psychology for years to hit home the fact that the MBTI® assessment does not produce a set of stand-alone traits that can be quantitatively measured.
 When examining types as defined within the Jung/Myers model, we observe characteristics that are elements of a whole system, connected to theoretical underpinnings, which define the basic nature or quality of preferences.
-When we observe people to figure out type, we look for characteristics that point to a preference.
+When we observe people to figure out what their Type may be, we look for characteristics that point to a preference.

-The reasons for misunderstanding are many and complex, but what is certain is that among trainers and layman who talk about type as if types were traits, there is no understanding of the dynamic nature of Jung’s theory of typology upon which the MBTI was constructed.
-When we pull apart a type code to analyze the workings of the attitudes (E-I and J-P), functions (S, N, T ,F) or functions-in-attitude (Se, Si, Ne, Ni, Te, Ti, Fe, Fi), and the characteristics associated with them, we must consider them as integral ingredients which interact or combine to make a whole system.
+The reasons for misunderstanding are many and complex, but what is certain is that among trainers and layman who talk about type as if types were traits, there is no understanding of the dynamic nature of Jung’s theory of Psychological Types upon which the MBTI was constructed.
+When we pull apart a Type Code to analyze the workings of the attitudes (E-I and J-P), functions (S, N, T ,F) or functions-in-attitude (Se, Si, Ne, Ni, Te, Ti, Fe, Fi), and the characteristics associated with them, we must consider them as integral ingredients which interact or combine to make a whole system.

 And here is the beauty of that.
 We don’t have to work to gain more of those independent “parts” to make us whole.
 We are already whole.
 Our work is to continually learn about who we are by opening our consciousness and becoming more aware of what knowledge of ourselves we have kept in our unconscious – what we have disowned.
 I find this perspective much more reassuring than a trait approach; it is easier to forgive myself and others when looking through this lens, for I know that we are all simply living from who we fundamentally are.